-New Courses starting January 2023
+New Courses starting January 2024-2025

 Healing Concentration with Aadya Murshida

-Classes will meet one Saturday a month: Jan.
-28th, Feb.
-25th, Mar.
-25th, Apr.
-22, May 27th, June 24th.
 In this series the Healing Class Gathering will be dedicated to the preparation of ourselves as healing instruments for the benefit of the extended community.
 Classes focus on mental purification, generating healing magnetism, breath control, and Sacred phrases which will be used to focus the healer on those in need.
 “Consciously or unconsciously every being is capable of healing himself/herself or others.
 This instinct is born in insects, birds, and beasts, as well as human beings.
 All these find their own medicine and heal themselves and each other in various ways.”
 (Hazrat Inayat Khan, Vol. IV: Sufi Message, p.
 83)

 The ultimate purpose of the class is a guide for “the healer who must be confident of their at-oneness with the Divine within, and during the time of healing one should most assuredly feel the perfection of the Almighty working through one’s intention, thus absolutely losing the thought of the individual self” (Hazrat Inayat Khan, Vol IV: Sufi Message, p.
 91)

-January 2023-June 2023, World Religious Study and Ministry taught by Aadya Murshida (Dr.Perez-Chisti)
+Sept 28, 2024-May 24, 2025 World Religious Study and Ministry taught by Aadya Murshida (Dr.Perez-Chisti) and Dr. Adeeba Ruh Meyer

 Special registration will be needed for this class as members who register will be preparing for ordination.
-If you are interested to be a part of this two-year program please contact: Aadya Murshida at [email protected]
+If you are interested to be a part of this two-year program please contact: Aadya Murshida at [email protected] or Adeeba Ruh at [email protected]

 The Sufi study of World Religions leads to an expanded ability to serve many members of the community through ritual service such as found in the Universal Worship created by Hazrat Inayat Khan in 1922.
 His purpose was to establish a ceremony in which all the religions of the world were respected.
 In the design of a ritual, Sacred Scriptures were placed upon an altar and a candle was lit to honour the different prophets and the light of wisdom they have brought to the world.
 With his disciples such as Murshida Rabia Martin and Murshida Sophia Saintsbury Green, the service increased in scope while reaching many members in Europe and the United States.

 Today Sufi ministry expands from the performance of the Sufi Universal Worship ritual to activism that serves the different needs of people who are facing challenges.
 As a student expands in greater ethical, historical, and cultural awareness they are encouraged to offer services in hospitals, hospice centers, prisons, clinics, adoption centers, and food distribution agencies that help those who are homeless.
-The Sufi minister (Cherag) serves others maintaining a tolerant and respectful acceptance of another’s belief system and cultural background.
+The Sufi minister (Cherag/Chearaga) serves others maintaining a tolerant and respectful acceptance of another’s belief system and cultural background.
 The goal of the World Religious study program is to develop ministers of deep spiritual direction and dedication who have a broad range of techniques and religious acumen to deal with the diverse belief systems of all people.
 The training goes for a period of twenty-four weeks after which ordination is given.

 There are three aspects to Sufi Ministry: 1) Spiritual Practice, 2) Required Study, 3) and an understanding of The First Objects of Sufism which is to realize and spread the knowledge of unity, the religion of love and wisdom, so that the bias of faiths and beliefs may of itself fall away, the human heart may overflow with love, and all hatred caused by distinctions and differences may be rooted out.